Laplacian Representations for Decision-Time Planning: Environments

 \subsection{OGBench Environments}

-Here, we lay out all the mazes considered in the OGBench for locomotion tasks.
-It consists of four mazes: \textit{medium}, \textit{large}, \textit{giant}, and \textit{teleport} (Fig. \ref{fig:ogbench_envs}). \textit{giant} maze is the largest maze, twice the size of \textit{large}, and is primarily designed to test the agent's long-horizon reasoning. \textit{teleport} is a stochastic environment with teleportation gates: black hole as teleport-in and white hole as teleport-out.
-If the agent enters the black hole, it is randomly spawned at any of the white holes.
-One of the white holes is a dead end; thus, accessing the teleport holes is risky.
-Hence, the agent must learn to avoid black holes to complete the task reliably.

-We consider the following locomotion tasks: (1) \(\pmaze\), which involves controlling a 2-DoF point mass, (2) \(\amaze\), which involves controlling an 8-DoF quadruped ant, and (3) \(\hmaze\), which involves controlling a 21-DoF humanoid.
-The agent is required to reach a desired location in the environment in these locomotion tasks.
+We use three locomotion tasks from OGBench: \pmaze, \amaze, and \hmaze.
+They require controlling 2-DoF \textit{ball}, 8-DoF \textit{ant}, and 21-DoF \textit{humanoid} bodies, respectively.
+We consider both state-based and pixel-based variants of these locomotion-based tasks.
+In state-based variants, the agent has access to the full low-dimensional state representation, including its current \(x \)-\(y\) position.
+In pixel-based variants, the agent only receives \(64\times64\times3\) images rendered from a third-person camera viewpoint.
+To avoid the need for recurrent networks, the floor is colored to enable the agent to infer its location directly from the images. \looseness=-1

 There are three dataset variants, each collected through a directional policy trained via SAC \citep{haarnoja2018soft} and a high-level waypoint controller.
-The dataset types are as follows: (i) \(\textit{navigate}\), collected by a noisy expert policy that navigates the maze by repeatedly reaching randomly sampled goals, (ii) \(\textit{stitch}\), collected through shorter goal-reaching trajectories from a noisy expert, which test the agent's stitching ability, and (iii) \(\textit{explore}\), collected by commanding the low-level policy with a large amount of action noise, aimed to test agent's navigation skills from an extremely low-quality (yet high-coverage) data.
+The dataset types are as follows: (i) \(\textit{navigate}\), collected by a noisy expert policy that navigates the maze by repeatedly reaching randomly sampled goals, (ii) \(\textit{stitch}\), collected through shorter goal-reaching trajectories from a noisy expert, which test the agent's stitching ability, and (iii) \(\textit{explore}\), collected by commanding the low-level policy with a large amount of action noise, aimed to test agent's navigation skills from extremely low-quality (yet high-coverage) data.
+When collecting datasets, Gaussian noise with a standard deviation of 0.5 (\textit{pointmaze}), 1.0 (\textit{explore}), or 0.2 (others) is added to the expert actions.
+Fig.~\ref{fig:dataset} shows example trajectories in these datasets. \looseness=-1

-The agent has to learn both mapping skills to navigate and locomotion skills to control the agent.
-An episode is terminated as soon as the agent reaches within the proximity of the goal location, which is 0.5 units for \(\pmaze\) and 1 unit for \(\amaze/\hmaze\), defining the success, or the episode end is reached, which varies for different environments.

-Since the number of environmental steps and the dataset collection procedure differ across environments, we report both the environment and dataset specifications in Table~\ref{tab:environments} and Table~\ref{tab:datasets}, respectively.